ESF:BPF_FIRI Financial Management - Course Information

 - WESTERFIELD, Randolph and Jeffrey F. JAFFE.
 Corporate finance.
 Edited by Stephen A. Ross.
 7th ed.
 Boston: McGraw-Hill, 2005. xxxiii, 94.
 ISBN 0072829206. info

 - HRDÝ, Milan and Michaela KRECHOVSKÁ.
 Podnikové finance v teorii a praxi.
 2. vydání.
 Praha: Wolters Kluwer, 2016.
 271 stran.
 ISBN 9788075524492. info

 - Teaching methods

-- Lectures, readings, person-to-person tuition, homeworks, partial written proofs, data mining, group project.
+- Lectures, seminars, readings, person-to-person tuition, homeworks, partial written proofs, data mining, group project.

 - Assessment methods

 - The course is completed by a written exam.
 To successfully complete the course, it is necessary to obtain at least 51 points from the sum of the exam test and two continuous tests.
 The overall evaluation of the course is given by the sum of points from the written exam (max.
 70 points) and points from continuous tests from seminars (max.
 30 points).
 For admission to the exam, a minimum limit of 16 points is set from the sum of points from both tests (a maximum of 15 points can be obtained from each test).
 The point evaluation from continuous tests is included in the overall evaluation of the subject.
 If the student does not meet the requirement of a minimum of 16 points from the sum of points from continuous tests, he has the option of one correction.
 The corrective test is written in the first week of the exam period.
 The test will be designed for 30 points and the result of the corrective test is then included in the final evaluation of the course ..

 The following classification scales apply to the evaluation of students:

 C 80 - 71%,

 D 70 - 61%,